Code-Institute-Submissions/Upon-Wonder/README.md

 ### Index page
 The index page contains of an image of the band that covers the whole viewport, the logo, a heading text and a button.
-The purpose of this structure is to activate the viewer to click on the button and evoke a feeling that an experience awaits on the other side of the page.
 When you click the button you will go to the about page.

 ### About
 The Tour Dates page starts of with an alert section on top of a hero image of the band to inform the visitor about